The current Byron Shire Council Feral Animal Management Plan(PDF, 370KB) is being reviewed.

 - Are poisonous at all stages of life from eggs to adults.
 Toads have had a severe impact on snakes, lizards and other native animals that try to feed on them.

 - Can eat very large quantities of prey.
-The main dietary items consumed by cane toads are insects and this includes rainforest snails and many ground beetles.
+The main dietary item consumed by cane toads is insects and this includes rainforest snails and many ground beetles.
 A toad in Whian Whian was found to have eaten 24 rainforest snails and another juvenile toad had eaten 270 flying ants in one evening.
-Toads also occasionally eat vertebrates such as ground nesting hatchlings and eggs, frogs and even small mammals.
+Cane toads also occasionally eat vertebrates such as ground-nesting hatchlings and eggs, frogs and even small mammals.

 - Compete with native animals for food and habitat.

-- If eaten are poisonous to pets.
+- Are poisonous to pets if they are eaten.
 The poison may also affect humans and there have been reported eye injuries caused by a cane toad squirting poison following an impact.

 What you can do to help control cane toads

 There are a number of steps you can take to help control cane toads.